Augmented Reality is more than Virtual Reality

 Simply bending - a cylindrical display design

-We may also use the same xy shape obtained, to combine the spherical coaxial principle for the horizontal with a straight shape in the vertical, resulting in a cylindrical display and a barrel shaped mirror (Fig. 21).
-This allows for a virtually unlimited horizontal field of view, and moreover, bending a display in only one direction is far easier than producing an entirely convex one.
-The astigmatism at the top and bottom is only up to 50% larger than with the planar display approach, hence the overall performance is still quite appealing (Fig. 22).
+We may also use the same xy shape obtained, to combine the spherical coaxial principle for the horizontal with a straight shape in the vertical, resulting in a cylindrical display and a barrel shaped mirror (Fig. 22).
+This allows for a virtually unlimited horizontal field of view, and bending a display in only one direction is far easier than producing an entirely convex one.
+The astigmatism at the top and bottom is only up to 50% larger than with the planar display approach.

-Fig. 21: Left: Cylinder display and barrel mirror (with only raw cut edges).
+Fig. 22: Cylinder display and barrel shaped mirror (with only raw cut edges).

 Considering a Hybrid Approach